 It will still be there but in another form.
 It will most likely be more affordable to repay and this is the best news.
 However, you have to take into account the fact that your spending habits will have remained more or less the same as before.

 Nowadays it is easy to get into debt given that there are so many things to spend on while income is always limited.
 One of the main dangers of debt consolidation is the belief that you are free to spend as much as before.
 This will actually get you into even more trouble.
 That is why debt consolidation should be accompanied by a change in your spending habits.
 Your goal is to become more disciplined and to spend less than before.

 At the same time, you have to take into account the fact that the lenders that offer debt consolidation are trying to profit as well.
 You will still have to pay interest and make monthly payments on time.
 This is yet another reason why you should adopt an effective strategy not only for getting rid of the immediate danger but for getting rid of debt altogether.

 There are different types of credit each of which has a different cost.
 Home loans are the cheapest of all credit forms as the interest on them is slightly above the prime rate set by the South African Reserve Bank.
-The most expensive forms of credit are the credit cards, short term loans and payday loans which can have annual interest of 32% and possibly higher.
+The most expensive forms of credit are credit cards, short-term loans and payday loans which can have an annual interest of 32% and possibly higher.

 The idea behind debt consolidation is simple

 All of your credit cards and say for eg. personal, FNB loans that you currently have are bundled into a single loan with a single monthly payment and a fixed term.
 This eliminates the hassle of keeping various deadlines and making various payments.
 Usually, the interest rate on the consolidation loan is lower compared to the rates on all of your existing loans and lines of credit.
 This reduces the size of your monthly payment and gives you a higher disposable income.